davorg/dmp/chapters/chapter10.md

 first item in the node list will have a true value.
 Text nodes have the value 0 in this position, which will evaluate as false.
-If we are dealing with an element, then shifting the first element off of the con- tent list will give us a reference to the attribute hash.
-We can then print out the ele- ment type and attribute list indented to the correct level.
+If we are dealing with an element, then shifting the first element off of the content list will give us a reference to the attribute hash.
+We can then print out the element type and attribute list indented to the correct level.

 Having dealt with the element and its attributes we can process its